az67128/trood-core-bundler-template/docs/api/mainConfig.rst

 .. attribute:: icon

-    iconType constants that will be used as TIcon.ICONS_TYPES[iconType]
+    iconType constants that will be used as TIcon.ICONS_TYPES[iconType] in menu

 .. attribute:: components